awsdocs/amazon-appstream2-developer-guide/doc_source/getting-started.md

 After you provide your users with access to AppStream 2\.0, they can start AppStream 2\.0 streaming sessions\.
 If you provide access through the AppStream 2\.0 user pool, they must use a web browser for streaming sessions\.

 If you plan to use SAML 2\.0 \[single sign\-on \(SSO\)\] or the AppStream 2\.0 API to provide access to your users, you can make the AppStream 2\.0 client available to them\.
 The AppStream 2\.0 client is a native application that is designed for users who require additional functionality during their AppStream 2\.0 streaming sessions\.
-For more information, see [The AppStream 2\.0 Client](client-application.md)\.
+For more information, see [Provide Access Through the AppStream 2\.0 Client for Windows](client-application.md)\.

 ## Resources<a name="getting-started-next"></a>

 For more information, see the following:
 + Learn how to use the AppStream 2\.0 image builder to add your own applications and create images that you can stream to your users\.
 For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.
 + Provide persistent storage for your session users by using AppStream 2\.0 home folders and Google Drive\.
-For more information, see [Enable Persistent Storage for Your AppStream 2\.0 Users](persistent-storage.md)\.
+For more information, see [Enable and Administer Persistent Storage for Your AppStream 2\.0 Users](persistent-storage.md)\.
 + Integrate your AppStream 2\.0 streaming resources with your Microsoft Active Directory environment\.
 For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.
 + Control who has access to your AppStream 2\.0 streaming instances\.
 For more information, see [Identity and Access Management for Amazon AppStream 2\.0](controlling-access.md), [AppStream 2\.0 User Pools](user-pool.md) and [Single Sign\-on Access \(SAML 2\.0\)](external-identity-providers.md)\.
 + Monitor your AppStream 2\.0 resources by using Amazon CloudWatch\.
 For more information, see [AppStream 2\.0 Metrics and Dimensions](monitoring.md#monitoring-with-cloudwatch)\.